ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/README.md

 The examples, with some code changes and brief explanations, are based on the book *"Mastering Python Design Patterns"*, Third Edition, writen by Kamon Ayeva and Sakis Kasampalis and published by *Packt Publishing* in 2024.
-They cover the most used and efficient design principles and patterns such as *SOLID*, *the Gang of Four (GoF)*, and many others in the context of Python programming.
+They cover the most used and efficient design principles and patterns in the context of Python programming such as *SOLID*, *the Gang of Four (GoF)*, and many others.

 ## Original Repo